pmbittner/PaxEngine3/README.md

 #### Libraries to build manually
 These libraries have to be located in a directory called 'lib' next to the git repository like the files for MSVC.
-##### Easylogging
-Has to be located in directory 'lib/Easylogging'.
-Build files have to be located in

-'lib/Easyloging/build/mingw' for MinGW and Unix build and

-'lib/Easyloging/build/msvc' for MSVC.

 ##### Assimp (required by paxassetimport)
 Check out their git repository and build manually.
 The build directory names